awsdocs/amazon-glacier-developer-guide/doc_source/network-isolation.md

 # Infrastructure Security in Amazon S3 Glacier<a name="network-isolation"></a>

-As a managed service, Amazon S3 Glacier \(S3 Glacier\) is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of Security Processes](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Whitepaper.pdf) whitepaper\.
+As a managed service, Amazon S3 Glacier \(S3 Glacier\) is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of Security Processes](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Whitepaper.pdf)\.

 Access to S3 Glacier via the network is through AWS published APIs\.
 Clients must support Transport Layer Security \(TLS\) 1\.0\.
 We recommend TLS 1\.2 or later\.
 Clients must also support cipher suites with Perfect Forward Secrecy \(PFS\) such as Ephemeral Diffie\-Hellman \(DHE\) or Elliptic Curve Diffie\-Hellman Ephemeral \(ECDHE\)\.
 Most modern systems such as Java 7 and later support these modes\.
 Additionally, requests must be signed using an access key ID and a secret access key that is associated with an IAM principal, or you can use the [AWS Security Token Service \(AWS STS\)](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to generate temporary security credentials to sign requests\.